07th-mod/python-patcher/news/Umineko Answer (Ch. 5-8).md

 # Changelog

+## Add Upscaled Pachinko Sprites Option - 22/06/2019

+An option to replace the PS3 sprites with upscaled versions of the Pachinko sprites (Mangagamer, non-ryukishi sprites) has been added.

+There may still be some times in the game where the PS3 sprites will appear (CGs will use PS3 sprites, and so will zoomed in sprites for the Answer arcs).
+There are also some Pachinko characters which don't have sprites at all - they will show up with the PS3 sprites.
+The character portraits for the Answer Arcs will show as PS3 sprites, too.

 ## Mangagamer (Non-Steam) Voice File Bug Fix - 26/05/2019

 The layout of the the `arc[X].nsa` files is different between the Mangagamer and Steam versions.
 The recent